stackevo/spudreq/draft-trammell-spud-req.md

-Thanks to Roland Bless, Cameron Byrne, Toerless Eckert, Daniel Kahn Gillmor, Tom Herbert, and Christian Huitema for feedback and comments on these requirements, as well as to the participants at the SPUD BoF at IETF 92 meeting in Dallas inand the IAB SEMI workshop in Zurich for the discussions leading to this work.
+Thanks to Roland Bless, Cameron Byrne, Toerless Eckert, Daniel Kahn Gillmor, Tom Herbert, and Christian Huitema for feedback and comments on these requirements, as well as to the participants at the SPUD BoF at IETF 92 meeting in Dallas and the IAB SEMI workshop in Zurich for the discussions leading to this work.